Cogent Raises $42M Series A - Read more here

 Ops-layer agents live in the real world: unclear ownership, fragmented tools, deployment risk, change windows, and compliance constraints.
 This layer isn’t about spotting a misconfiguration.
 It’s about reducing exposure safely and verifiably across dynamic environments.

-As AI expands into CSPM, infrastructure, and identity, the same pattern will repeat: detection gets faster; execution stays hard.
-That execution bottleneck is where durable value is created.
+As AI expands into CSPM, infrastructure, and identity, the same pattern will hold — and the execution bottleneck is where durable value is created.

 AI labs will lead the first layer because they’re already embedded in how software gets built.
 Cogent is building the second because security isn’t just code—enterprises need an execution fabric that can act across messy systems with guardrails and proof.